 Open for use

-Members of both the City of Calgary and the Alberta governments have been very supportive of the project idea.
-Both governments require the project to advance further before they would consider fully supporting the project.
+Members of the City of Calgary, the Alberta government and federal government have been very supportive of the project idea.
+All governments require the project to advance further before they would consider fully supporting the project.
 The Alberta government provided a small grant to the Alberta River Surfing Association towards the Feasibility Study and Concept Design.
 No funds have been provided by the City of Calgary towards the project.